 Bank of Japan

-- At the Monetary Policy Meeting held today, the Bank of Japan decided to continue the zero interest rate policy.
+- (1) At the Monetary Policy Meeting held today, the Bank of Japan decided to maintain its "zero interest rate policy".

 - (2) The Policy Board views that Japan's economy is recovering gradually, with corporate profits and business fixed investment continuing to increase.The Policy Board also judges that the economy is likely to recover gradually led mainly by business fixed investment, unless there are major adverse external shocks.

 - (3) With regard to the prices, the Policy Board views that the downward pressure on prices stemming from weak demand is declining significantly while an economic recovery is expected to continue moderately.